bluemarblepayroll/db_fuel/README.md

 Notes:

 * Since we specified the `primary_key`, the records' `id` attributes should be set to their respective primary key values.
+* Composite primary keys are not currently supported.
 * Set `debug: true` to print out each INSERT statement in the output (not for production use.)

 #### Inserting Only New Records

 Another job `db_fuel/active_record/find_or_insert` allows for an existence check to performed each insertion.
 If a record is found then it will not insert the record.
 If `primary_key` is set then the existence check will also still set the primary key on the payload's respective object.
+Note that composite primary keys are not currently supported.
 We can build on the above insert example for only inserting new patients if their chart_number is unique:

 ````ruby
 pipeline = {